simshan-jpg/pm_portfolio/README.md

 * I manage execution through backlog refinement, launch-readiness reviews, documentation, risk identification, partner alignment, and post-launch iteration.
 * I apply SQL, Python, dashboards, and other data visualization methods to identify any gaps, monitor performance frequently, and then communicate my recommendations to leadership and stakeholders.

 Most of my workflows are HIGHLY focused on exploring the most fitting AI and machine-learning applications.
-This has included recommendation systems, collaborative filtering, help-desk automation, company-built AI bots _(most recent example: Using AIME at my PM internship @TikTok)_, and rapid AI prototyping—to improve our operational workflows.
+This has included recommendation systems, collaborative filtering, help-desk automation, company-built AI bots _(most recent example: Using AIME at my PM internship @TikTok)_, and rapid AI prototyping in order to improve a variety of operational workflows.

 ---